joostiphone/Z390-Hackintosh-Joost/README.md

 - When the EFI is done, add your SSDT's and DTSD's to the EFI partition using CloverConfigurator to mount the EFI
 - After that, create your own Serial Number using CloverConfigurator

+# Latest Changes in uploaded Big Sur EFI (without a Serial Number):
+(Item 0 is the oldest):

+0. Installed my system succesfully using OpenCore 0.6.0
+1. Tweaked it
+2. Updated to Beta 3
+2b.
+30-7-2020 15h42 OC060 BigSurB3 NoSN.zip
+3. Updated OpenCore from scratch to OpenCore 0.6.0 commitment 0e81540 via: https://github.com/williambj1/OpenCore-Factory/releases
+3a.
+2-8-2020 11h09 OC060 new BigSurB3 NoSN.zip

-Download my Big Sur EFI here:
+Download my latest Big Sur EFI here: https://mega.nz/folder/l9xGHQQC#63JkmaR5IT3ONQ4G1RmfLQ
-https://mega.nz/folder/l9xGHQQC#63JkmaR5IT3ONQ4G1RmfLQ

 The following is working on macOS Big Sur so far: